md861/ParaFEM/README.md

 # ParaFEM
-A Fortran code to solve an Initial-Boundary-value scalar wave problem in 2D.
+A Fortran code to solve an Initial-Boundary-value diffusion problem in 2D.
 The solver uses semidiscrete formulation with lagrange polynomials based Finite Element Method (FEM) for space and explicit Runge-Kutta family of methods for time discretizations, respectively.
-The solver also provides an option to enrich the solution space for better convergence rates (these would be developed in the future versions).
+The solver also provides an option to enrich the solution space for better convergence rates (although these would be optimised in the future versions).
 The code is written for the Linux API, however, the system calls could be modified to be run over other operating systems as well.

 <img src="https://github.com/md861/ParaFEM/blob/main/images/mesh_p2.png" width="400" height="450"> <img src="https://github.com/md861/ParaFEM/blob/main/images/diff2.gif" width="400" height="450">
 ## Features